 The Elk Knob Art and Planning Project

-Appalachian State University (ASU) will collaborate with The Elk Knob Community Heritage Organization (EKCHO) and other local organizations to develop a sustainability plan that can facilitate independent community development work based on more than a decade of collaboration with ASU.
-Student researchers will administer a sustainable community planning workshop and implement and update a public art plan to promote local heritage and encourage area tourism in the communities of Meat Camp, Pottertown, and Sutherland, NC.
-Between 2012 and 2014, ASU students helped implement EKCHO’s art plan by developing community-based art projects that highlight the area’s unique heritage.
-While the Center for Appalachian Studies will continue working with these communities, the 2014 ATP project will focus on fostering a stable transition to community-based, community-led planning related to the public art and cultural-environmental heritage assets created through community-university partnerships since 2000.
+Appalachian State University (ASU) collaborated with The Elk Knob Community Heritage Organization (EKCHO) and other local organizations to develop a sustainability plan that can facilitate independent community development work based on more than a decade of collaboration with ASU.
+Student researchers administered a sustainable community planning workshop and implemented and updated a public art plan to promote local heritage and encourage area tourism in the communities of Meat Camp, Pottertown, and Sutherland, NC.
+Between 2012 and 2014, ASU students helped implement EKCHOs art plan by developing community-based art projects that highlight the areas unique heritage.
+While the Center for Appalachian Studies will continue working with these communities, the 2014 ATP project focused on fostering a stable transition to community-based, community-led planning related to the public art and cultural-environmental heritage assets created through community-university partnerships since 2000.

-For 2014-2015, the Center for Appalachian Studies will engage students and the local community to identify and help implement a community development plan that enables local, sustainable decision-making; students will also create new collaborative works of art designed to help sustain community life.
-Connecting these activities, student will also help update the public art plan, which expires in 2015.
+For 2014-2015, the Center for Appalachian Studies engaged students and the local community to identify and help implement a community development plan that enables local, sustainable decision-making; students also created new collaborative works of art designed to help sustain community life.
+Connecting these activities, student also helped update the public art plan, which expires in 2015.